ryanjeffares/poise/README.md

 * Classes
 * GC
 * Type hints
+* CL arg parsing

 ### Types as First Class Objects
 * So, a variable can hold an instance of a `PoiseType` which describes some type
 * Need name, primitive/object
-* Contructing any object can be done by calling an instance of its type like a constructor:
+* Constructing any object can be done by calling an instance of its type like a constructor:

 ```
 final t_list = typeof([]);